Severe testing of Benford's law: Introduction

-The ``excess power'' problem (a.k.a. ``large $n$'' problem) is very well known in the statistical literature \citep[see, e.g.,][to cite a few]{Lindley_1957, cohen1994, granger1998} and simply reflects the fact that any consistent test will asymptotically (with $n \to \infty$) reject with probability 1 any fixed false hypothesis, however close to the null this might be.
-In fact, this should not be considered a ``problem'' at all, but rather a desirable property of the test.
-However, in some circumstances we might be interested in rejecting the null (in favor of a specific alternative) only in the presence of sizable deviations from the null itself.
+In some circumstances we might be interested in rejecting the null (in favour of a specific alternative) only in the presence of sizeable deviations from the null: this is certainly true in the case of tests of conformity with Benford's law.
 The solution we propose is at the same time rigorous, elegant, and simple: we propose that the \emph{severity principle} \citep[see, e.g.,][]{mayospanos2006, mayospanos2010, MayoSpanos_2011, Mayo2018} should be routinely applied when testing for goodness-of-fit in general, and for conformity with Benford's distribution in particular.
+Severity allows us to focus on the presence (or absence) of what we may regard as a \emph{substantive} discrepancy.
+In Spanos's words

+\begin{quote} ``The severity evaluation is a post-data appraisal of the accept/reject and $p$ value results with a view to provide an evidential interpretation'' \citep[][p.~647]{spanos2014}. \end{quote}

-Severity allows us to focus on the presence (or absence) of what we may regard as \emph{substantive} discrepancies.
-We show how the severity principle can be implemented in the special case of tests of conformity with Benford's law.
+In this paper we show how the post-data severity evaluation (PDSE) can be conveniently implemented in the special case of tests of conformity with Benford's law.
 In our view, the severity principle finds a perfect application in goodness-of-fit testing in general, and in the assessment of Benford's law in particular.

 The structure of the paper is as follows: the next section illustrates the severity principle.
 Section~\ref{sec:severity_benford} describes how the severity principle can be applied to the case of tests of Benford's law.
 In section~\ref{sec:application} we apply the severity principle in testing Benford's law on some controversial dataset \citep{Kossovsky_2021} to shed some light on their ``Benford-ness''.
 Section~\ref{sec:conclusions} draws some conclusions.